From None to All: Self-Supervised 3D Reconstruction via Novel View Synthesis

-In this paper, we present \textbf{\ours}, a “From \underline{N}one to \underline{A}ll” \underline{S}elf-supervised \underline{3}D \underline{R}econstruction framework that jointly predicts 3D Gaussian primitives and camera parameters from uncalibrated, unposed multi-view images, requiring \textbf{no ground-truth annotations} and \textbf{no pretrained priors} during training. \ours~builds on a standard transformer~\cite{vaswani2017transformer} architecture, equipped with masked attention~\cite{huang2025spfsplatv2} to prevent target information leakage by excluding unintended context-to-target cross-view attention.
-All 3D quantities, including {depth, camera intrinsics and extrinsics, and Gaussian parameters}, are inferred from a shared transformer backbone via parallel prediction heads, encouraging consistent and joint feature learning~\cite{wang2025vggt, huang2025spfsplat}.
+In this paper, we present \textbf{\ours}, a “From \underline{N}one to \underline{A}ll” \underline{S}elf-supervised \underline{3}D \underline{R}econstruction framework that jointly predicts 3D Gaussian primitives and camera parameters from uncalibrated, unposed multi-view images, requiring \textbf{no ground-truth annotations} and \textbf{no pretrained priors} during training. \ours~builds on a standard transformer~\cite{vaswani2017transformer} architecture equipped with masked attention~\cite{huang2025spfsplatv2} to prevent target information leakage by regulating cross-view interactions.
+All 3D quantities, including {depth, camera intrinsics and extrinsics, and Gaussian parameters}, are inferred from a shared transformer backbone via parallel prediction heads, encouraging consistent geometric reasoning across tasks~\cite{wang2025vggt, huang2025spfsplat}.
 Per-view depth maps are lifted into 3D points as Gaussian centers using the estimated camera parameters.
-Unlike prior methods that rely on pretrained priors to directly regress unbounded 3D points~\cite{huang2025spfsplat, huang2025spfsplatv2, ye2025noposplat}, this {depth-based formulation} introduces stronger geometric constraints, providing a well-conditioned initialization that stabilizes self-supervised convergence.
-The entire system is trained end-to-end through photometric supervision on novel views rendered with the predicted camera parameters.
-Conceptually, \textit{the transformer backbone extracts feature correspondences through attention mechanisms, while the differentiable GS renderer performs a form of photometric BA}~\cite{lin2019photometric,delaunoy2014photometric,alismail2016photometric,lin2021barf}.
+Unlike prior methods that directly regress unconstrained 3D points and therefore rely on pretrained priors for stable optimization~\cite{huang2025spfsplat,ye2025noposplat}, our depth-based formulation introduces stronger geometric constraints and a more well-conditioned optimization landscape.
+The entire system is trained end-to-end through photometric supervision on novel views rendered with the self-predicted camera parameters.
+Conceptually, \textit{the transformer backbone implicitly establishes feature correspondences through attention mechanisms, while the differentiable GS renderer performs a form of photometric BA}~\cite{lin2019photometric,delaunoy2014photometric,alismail2016photometric,lin2021barf}.

 In line with the principle that well-initialized parameters and calibrated intrinsics facilitate more stable and accurate BA, we further demonstrate the flexibility and compatibility of our approach: it can be seamlessly integrated with existing state-of-the-art transformer-based 3D models~\cite{wang2025vggt, leroy2024mast3r, tang2025mvdust3r, wang2024dust3r}, and can leverage available pretrained priors or calibrated intrinsics to achieve improved performance.
 As a result, \ours~offers a practical route for scaling supervised 3D models to large-scale unlabeled data.